 Cycling in Wales

-& the Welsh Borders of England UK
+& the Welsh Borders of England,

-If you are the kind of cycle tourist who likes to make sideways excursions rather than just biking straight ahead, there is no greater joy than cycle-touring in Wales and the Welsh Borders of England.
-You can easily avoid cycling on major highways as this little known region, on the western edge of Britain, is criss-crossed by a maze of rarely-used lanes (paved) that make it a touring cyclist's paradise.
+If you are the kind of cycle tourist who likes to make sideways excursions rather than just cycling straight ahead, there is no greater joy than cycle-touring in Wales and the Welsh Borders of England.
+You can easily avoid riding on major highways as this little known region, on the western edge of Britain, is criss-crossed by a maze of rarely-used lanes (paved) that make it a touring cyclist's paradise.

 It's not just the famous national parks - such as Snowdonia, Pembrokeshire Coast, and the Brecon Beacons which justify a bike tour - but the bits in between like the Wye Valley, the Gower and Lleyn Peninsulas, the South Shropshire Hills, the Cheshire Plain, the Forest of Dean and much more.